Stealthy Communication over Adversarially Jammed Multipath Networks: Introduction

 \subsection{Comparison with Related Work}

-Since stealthy communication allows a non-degenerate innocent distribution, the throughputs with guarantees on both stealth and reliability, in this work and also in~\cite{hou2014effective,kadhe2014reliable}, scale linearly in the blocklength (rather than being restricted by the {\it square-root law}\footnote{The square-root law states that one can only transmit $\mathcal{O}(\sqrt{n})$ bits covertly and reliably over $n$ channel uses.} in usual covert communication setups).
-Another, somewhat technical difference, is that in our setup, the channel from Alice to James is not known {\it a priori} to Alice and Bob because of James' flexibility in choosing which subset of $Z$ links to sit on, as opposed to a fixed channel from Alice to James in most relevant work (other than~\cite{kadhe2014reliable, ZhangBJ:17, ahmadipour2019covert}).
+Since stealthy communication allows a non-degenerate innocent distribution, the throughputs with guarantees on both stealth and reliability, in this work and also in~\cite{hou2014effective,kadhe2014reliable}, scale linearly in the blocklength.
+This is in contrast to covert communication wherein one can only transmit $\mathcal{O}(\sqrt{n})$ bits covertly and reliably over $n$ channel uses.
+Another, somewhat technical difference, is that in our setup, the channel from Alice to James is not known {\it a priori} to Alice and Bob because of James' flexibility in choosing which subset of $Z$ links to sit on.
+Stealthy communication over multipath networks is also studied in~\cite{kadhe2014reliable}; however, the adversary there is passive.
+Furthermore, we point out that the functionalities of the adversary in this work is fundamentally different from the {\it uninformed jammer} considered in~\cite{sobers2017covert}, wherein the jammer is present to help Alice and Bob by sending ``artificial noise'' to the eavesdropper.

-This work inherits the {\it eavesdrop-and-jam} framework studied in~\cite{ZhangBJ:17} for covert communication.
-In both scenarios, the jammer may cleverly design its jamming strategy based on his observations to disturb any potential communication, hence the communication scheme should be robust to all possible jamming strategies.
-Without the stealth/covertness constraint, the eavesdrop-and-jam framework has been investigated in myopic adversarial channels~\cite{sarwate2010coding,dey2015sufficiently,zhang2018quadratically}, correlated jamming channels~\cite{medard2013capacity}, and multipath networks~\cite{jaggi2005correction, zhang2015talking, zhang2015coding}.

-Stealthy communication over multipath networks is also studied in~\cite{kadhe2014reliable}, however, the adversary there is passive.
-This work builds on~\cite{kadhe2014reliable} by considering an active adversary, who can maliciously disturb the transmission.
-We provide achievability schemes robust to active jamming for a subset of the parameter space.
-The rate achievable by these schemes is in general smaller than in~\cite{kadhe2014reliable} since the links being controlled do not carry information anymore (under erasure jamming), or may even carry misleading information (under overwrite jamming).
-Furthermore, we point out that the functionalities of the jammer in this work is fundamentally different from~\cite{sobers2017covert}, wherein the jammer is present to help Alice and Bob by sending ``artificial noise'' to the eavesdropper (similar to the {\it cooperative jamming}~\cite{bassily2013cooperative} for security problem).